 The visit of a South African delegation should not be focused purely on work meetings.
 Your guests will expect you to take a lot of time for them and to take good care of them.
 From their point of view, a business-motivated visit always also aims at building the personal relationship above all else.
 A successful stay that includes many meals together and an exciting side programme will lay the foundation for a lasting and successful business partnership.

 It is best to pick up your South African guests in person at the airport.
 Or at least organize a driver and provide your guests with a proper reception when they are later brought to your company.

 South Africans have high requirements regarding accommodation.
-Providing your guests from the Cape with a spartan accommodation might be interpreted as a personal disrespect.
-When booking the hotel rooms, make sure that you meet the social status of the highest ranked delegation member.
+Providing your guests from the Cape with a spartan accommodation might be interpreted as personal disrespect.
+When booking the hotel rooms, make sure that you meet the social status of the highest-ranked delegation member.
 Choose the hotel and room category accordingly.

 It is best to clarify in individual cases whether your South African guests would also like to go on a journey of discovery on their own.
 However, as the host, you should definitely take care of the associated transfer bookings or tickets.